eresearchqut/VirReport/README.md

 Modified by Maely Gauthier 12/2021

 # Citations
-If you use nf-core/rnaseq for your analysis, please cite it using the following doi: 10.3390/biology11020263
+If you use VirReport for your analysis, please cite it using the following doi: 10.3390/biology11020263